xuminic/ezthumb/Readme.txt

 The output format could be JPG, PNG, GIF or GIF animation, where PNG and GIF supports the transparent background.
 Batch processing allows.

+From 2.0.0 ezthumb introduced a GUI based on GTK2.
+The command line interface is still the same.

 This program was inspired by movie thumbnailer (mtn): http://sourceforge.net/projects/moviethumbnail/